andrewheiss/ath-pelican/content/pages/now.md

 * Reading some sort of religiously themed text every day ([books](https://www.goodreads.com/review/list/2733632-andrew-heiss?shelf=religious); [notes](https://stats.andrewheiss.com/til_gospel/))
 * Helping colleagues and friends with statistics and programming
 * Teaching a [class of 10- and 11-year-olds](https://www.lds.org/manual/primary-4) every Sunday

+You can also check out a [day-to-day log of what I'm up to](https://littlelogs.co/andrewheiss/).